Unless otherwise specified, new clusters on Astro are created with a set of default AWS resources that should be suitable for most use cases.

 t instance types in standard mode can be throttled.

 With the exception of

-m5d nodes, all suppported node types have a maximum of 20GB of storage per node for system use only.
+m6id nodes, all supported node types have a maximum of 20GB of storage per node for system use only.
 If you need locally attached storage for task execution, Astronomer recommends modifying your cluster to run

-Astronomer plans to support optional ephemeral storage for all node instance types in the first half of 2022.
+The ability to provision ephemeral storage for all node instance types is coming soon.

 If you need to pass significant data between Airflow tasks, Astronomer recommends using an XCom backend such as AWS S3 or Google Cloud Storage (GCS).
 For more information and best practices, see the Airflow Guide on Passing Data Between Airflow Tasks.

 Each Astro cluster has a limit on how many nodes it can run at once.
 This maximum includes worker nodes as well as system nodes managed by Astronomer.

 The default maximum node count for all nodes across your cluster is 20.
 A cluster's node count is most affected by the number of worker Pods that are executing Airflow tasks.
 See Worker autoscaling logic.

 If the node count for your cluster reaches the maximum node count, new tasks might not run or get scheduled.
 Astronomer monitors maximum node count and is responsible for contacting your organization if it is reached.
 To check your cluster's current node count, contact Astronomer Support.